emergentmethods/flowdapt/docs/development/contributor_guide.md

 # Contributor Guide

-This page is intended for developers of Flowdapt, people who want to contribute to the Flowdapt codebase or documentation, or people who want to understand the source code of the application they're running.
+This guide is intended for developers of Flowdapt, people who want to contribute to the Flowdapt codebase or documentation, or people who want to understand the source code of the application they're running.

 There are a few things you can do ensure your environment is ready for development on Flowdapt.
-First, ensure that you have `poetry` installed on your system.
-For more details on how to install `poetry`, see the [Poetry documentation](https://python-poetry.org/docs/#installation).
+First, ensure that you have `uv` installed on your system.
+For more details on how to install `uv`, see the [Poetry documentation](https://docs.astral.sh/uv/getting-started/installation/).

 Next, clone the repo and create the virtual environment: